 Success is like climbing a mountain, built on struggle, motivation and inspiration.
 Over the past few decades, some of the top business tycoons have built empires with major outcomes to the global economy, leaving serious footprints in the financial market and inspiring millions of people.
 They influence those who want to get into business school and start their own journey down this path in the hopes that they too can make a mark in this sector.
 Using resources like Fortuna Admissions to help with MBA tips, as well as revising until sun up/down to get to where they need to be.

 Most of them started from the bottom, with small companies, and crawl their way into the top with endurance, changing the business world with a vision of their own.
 They overachieved leadership through their hard work and are now at the top of their fields.
 These business experts have contributed greatly to the expansion of their enterprises, not only through their entrepreneurial journey but also due to their passionate personalities, distinguished worldwide.
+They also prioritize similar wealth-building strategies, such as saving as much as possible and generating multiple revenue streams.
+Entrepreneurs prefer low-cost index funds and real estate when it comes to investing.
+Millionaires are also thrifty, observant, and resilient, all of which contribute to their wealth-building efforts.
+And they motivate many people to invest in businesses.
+If interested, you can take some inspiration from them by reading the blog posts on websites like wealthping.com about their net worth and learning what you can do to become as successful as they are.

 In this article, we’ve listed some of the top entrepreneurs who’ve achieved greatness in their respective fields and served as an inspiration to us all.
 Here is the list of the top five business world tycoons who started from scratch, and are being followed by the whole world, in 2020: